-When configuring a VMware vCenter Orchestrator workflow, you have at your disposal a set of up time-specific variables that can be entered as parameter variables, and whose ensuing runtime values will be passed to the Orchestrator workflow during execution.
+When configuring a VMware vCenter Orchestrator workflow, you have at your disposal a set of Uptime Infrastructure Monitor-specific variables that can be entered as parameter variables, and whose ensuing runtime values are passed to the Orchestrator workflow during execution.
 The variables available to you are those that are used when creating a custom alert format.
 See Custom Alert Message Variables for information.